n7377747/Facial-Attendance/README.md

 # Facial-Attendance
-Using Open CV face recognition module: Local Binary Pattern Histogram Make sure you have created folders specified in .gitignore Install all the dependencies
+Using Open CV face recognition module: Local Binary Pattern Histogram
+<br/>Make sure you have created folders specified in .gitignore
+Install all the dependencies
 run:
 python capture_faces.py